 - Elevator or escalator accidents

-- Insufficient security in a building, public parking lot or other public space
+- Insufficient security, safety measures or lighting in a building, public parking lot or other public space

 We Understand The Duty Of Property Owners Under Ohio Law